 Executive Vice President, Missiles and Fire Control

-He has a comprehensive business perspective, rooted in years of partnering with U.S. and international customers to deliver complex system integration programs, including rotary and fixed wing aircraft, space systems and missiles.
-Scott has supported several lines of business within the corporation and has significant experience in the international marketplace.
+He has a comprehensive business perspective, rooted in years of partnering with U.S. and international customers to deliver complex system integration programs, including fixed and rotary wing aircraft, space systems and missiles.
+Mr. Greene has supported several lines of business within the corporation and has significant experience in the international marketplace.

 Prior to this role, Mr. Greene was MFC’s vice president of Tactical & Strike Missiles, with total business, operational and financial responsibility in the areas of Hypersonic Weapon Systems, Long Range Precision Fires, Close Combat Systems, Strike Systems and Advanced Programs.

 Mr. Greene has a bachelor’s degree in business and applied economics from Cornell University.
 He is a member of the National Defense Industrial Association, the Air Force Association, and the Association of the United States Army.